Hermann Görtz

-Hermann Görtz (also anglicised as Goertz; 15 November 1890 in Lübeck – 23 May 1947 in Dublin) was a German spy in Britain and Ireland before and during World War II, liaising with the Irish Republican Army (IRA).
+Hermann Görtz (also anglicised as Goertz; 15 November 1890 – 23 May 1947) was a German spy in Britain and Ireland before and during World War II, liaising with the Irish Republican Army (IRA).
 After the war, he committed suicide rather than be deported from Ireland to Germany.

 Background

 Hermann Görtz was born in the port city of Lübeck in northern Germany on 15 November 1890.
 Few details are available about his service in World War I, but it is thought he fought on the Eastern Front against Russia before being wounded around Christmas 1914, later receiving the Iron Cross first class for valour.

 He joined the Imperial German Air Service in 1915.
-He trained as a pilot and served as a reconnaissance officer, but after he showed a talent for interrogation of captured enemies, he was promoted to the rank of Captain as an interrogations officer by the end of the war.
+He trained as a pilot and served as a reconnaissance officer, but after he showed a talent for interrogation of captured enemies, he was promoted to the rank of captain as an interrogations officer by the end of the war.
 Görtz served alongside Hermann Göring, who would go on to become head of the Luftwaffe.
 The most notable moment in Görtz's first military career seems to have come after the Armistice – it was said he was responsible for persuading Göring not to burn the planes in his squadron before the enemy forces impounded them.

-Following the war, Görtz returned to civilian life and married Ellen Aschenborn, the daughter of Admiral Richard Aschenborn.
+Following the war, Görtz joined the Freikorps and married Ellen Aschenborn, the daughter of Admiral Richard Aschenborn.
 Görtz earned a doctorate in international law, which led to frequent travel abroad.
 It was during a trip to Ireland in 1927 that he developed an affection for the country.
 The visit may have been part of a study of the legal relationships forming between Ireland and the United Kingdom at that time.
 Görtz was known to show an interest in Irish politics; during conferences in America Görtz would converse with members of Clan na Gael, an Irish republican group based in the United States whose members opposed the Anglo-Irish Treaty.
 Görtz sympathised, viewing the treaty in the same light as the treaties imposed upon Germany at the time.